Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Numerical Experiments

-The proposed algorithms SSQP and SSQP-Skip are compared against state-of-the-art APriD, GOCO, and PDSS algorithms, with all hyperparameters separately tuned to yield the best convergence rate.
-For SSQP, the configuration $L=1.1$, $\mu=0.8$, $\gamma = 10^3$, and a minibatch size of $8$ yielded the best performance, whereas for SSQP-Skip the optimal setting was $L=1$, $\mu=0.85$, $\gamma = 10^5$, with a minibatch size of $1$.
+The proposed algorithms SSQP and SSQP-Skip are compared against state-of-the-art APriD, GOCO, PDSS, SSP, and RECOO algorithms, with all hyperparameters separately tuned to yield the best convergence rates.
+For SSQP, the configuration $L=1.1$, $\mu=0.3$, $\gamma = 10^5$ yielded the best performance, whereas for SSQP-Skip the optimal setting was $L=0.8$, $\mu=0.4$, $\gamma = 10^6$.
+We fixed the minibatch size to $256$ for all algorithms.
 We observed that in the initial $K_s$ iterations, not skipping the QMO step in SSQP-Skip empirically improved its performance, a strategy we call \emph{kickstart}.
-In our experiment, we set $K_s=100$ which is insignificant in comparison to the $10^5$ iterations required by all algorithms.
+In our experiment, we set $K_s=100$ which is very small in comparison to the $10^4$ iterations required by all algorithms.
 For GOCO, empirically it was observed that clipping the subgradient lead to better convergence.
 The optimal point $\x_\star$ was obtained by running SSQP for a very large number of iterations.
 Fig. \ref{fig:combined_regress} shows the convergence rate in terms of the distance to the optimal point versus the number of SFO and QMO evaluations.

-Since APriD, GOCO, and PDSS do not solve quadratic programs, it is natural to quantify the advantage of SSQP-Skip in terms of wall-clock time.
-Table~\ref{tab:threshold_comparison} reports the SFO and QMO complexities of SSQP-Skip, APriD, and GOCO, averaged over 50 runs, required to ensure that the squared distance from the optimum is at most $\epsilon \in \{0.02, 0.01, 0.008\}$.
-We note that APriD also requires a matrix–vector multiplication in every iteration to compute the Lagrangian derivative.
-We did not include PDSS in this table since it required substantially more iterations to reach the same thresholds and was slower than both APriD and GOCO.
-As evident, SSQP-Skip is faster in terms of both SFO complexity and wall-clock times.
+Since APriD, GOCO, PDSS, and SSP do not solve quadratic programs, it is natural to quantify the advantage of SSQP-Skip in terms of wall-clock time.
+Table~\ref{tab:threshold_comparison} reports the SFO and QMO complexities of SSQP-Skip, APriD, and GOCO, averaged over 50 runs, required to ensure that the squared distance from the optimum is at most $\epsilon \in \{0.005, 0.001, 0.0008\}$.
+We chose APriD and GOCO for wall-clock time comparison as these algorithms showed better empirical performances than PDSS and SSP (refer Fig.~\ref{fig:combined_regress}).We note that APriD also requires a matrix-vector multiplication at every iteration to compute the Lagrangian derivative, resulting in higher wall-clock time despite its superior SFO complexity, observed empirically, compared to GOCO.
+As evident from the results, SSQP-Skip achieves better performance in terms of both SFO complexity and wall-clock time.